-Maya Ethnobotanicals, an ayahuasca retailer in the Netherlands, has recently released a summary of the current legal situation for Dutch stores.
-Co-written by Santo Daime lawyer Adele van der Plas, it also explains what retailers and ayahuasca ceremony facilitators need to avoid, both in order to stay legal, and to prevent further crackdowns on ayahuasca freedoms.
+Here is a summary of the current legal situation for Dutch stores, explaining what retailers and ayahuasca ceremony facilitators need to avoid, both in order to stay legal and to prevent further crackdowns on ayahuasca freedoms.

 The Ayahuasca Brew Has Been Illegal in the Netherlands Since 2002

 Although the UN Convention on Psychotropic Substances (UNCPS) of 1971 has been put into law by most UN countries, it does not prohibit plants.
 It prohibits substances found in plants, such as the DMT molecule, but specifically protects plants or plant preparations (even if they contain DMT).

 If a country wants to make a specific plant illegal, or make a preparation of plants illegal, it has to make tailored legislation.
 So a government would either have to declare the plant or preparation illegal in itself, or rule that plants can be equivalent to the prohibited molecules that they contain.

 This is what happened in the Netherlands in 2002, when the Dutch High Court decided that any ayahuasca brew containing controlled substances (like DMT) can be considered a “processing” of the natural plant material, and therefore is illegal under the UNCPS.

 What the courts consider “processing” is not set in stone, but subsequent court cases have shown that drying a plant is not “processing” if it’s done naturally by the sun.
 So dried plant materials are ostensibly legal, unless you’re really blatant about drying them artificially.